-- (a) No person or group of persons acting in concert may willfully engage in disruptive activity or disrupt a lawful assembly on the campus or property of any private or public school or institution of higher education or public vocational and technical school or institute. - (b) For the purposes of this section, disruptive activity means: - (1) Obstructing or restraining the passage of persons in an exit, entrance, or hallway of any building without the authorization of the administration of the school: - (2) Seizing control of any building or portion of a building for the purpose of interfering with any administrative, educational, research, or other authorized activity; - (3) Preventing or attempting to prevent by force or violence or the threat of force or violence any lawful assembly authorized by the school administration. - (4) Disrupting by force or violence or the threat of force or violence a lawful assembly in progress; or - (5) Obstructing or restraining the passage of any person at an exit or entrance to said campus or property or preventing or attempting to prevent by force or violence or by threats thereof the ingress or egress of any person to or from said property or campus without the authorization of the administration of the school. - (c) For the purpose of this section, a lawful assembly is disrupted when any person in attendance is rendered incapable of participating in the assembly due to the use of force or violence or due to a reasonable fear that force or violence is likely to occur. - (d) A person who violates any provisions of this section is guilty of a misdemeanor and upon conviction is punishable by a fine not to exceed \$200 or by confinement in jail for not less than 10 days nor more than 6 months, or both. - (e) Any person who is convicted the third time of violating this section shall not thereafter be eligible to attend any school, college, or university receiving funds from the State of Texas for a period of two years from such third conviction. - (f) Nothing herein shall be construed to infringe upon any right of free speech or expression guaranteed by the Constitutions of the United States or the State of Texas. - (5) Drinking of Alcoholic Beverages: Each college of the Dallas County Community College District specifically forbids the drinking of or possession of alcoholic beverages on its camous. - (6) Gambling: State law expressly forbids gambling of any kind on State property. - (7) Hazing: Each college of the Dallas County Community Coltege District, as a matter of principle and because it is a violation of State law, is opposed to and will endeavor to prevent hazing activities which involve any of the following factors singly or in conjunction: - (a) Any actions which seriously imperil the physical wellbeing of any student (all walks and all calisthenics are held to be actions which seriously imperil the physical well-being of students and are, therefore, accordingly specifically prohibited). - (b) Activities which are by nature indecent, degrading, or morally offensive. - (c) Activities which by their nature may reasonably be assumed to have a degrading effect upon the mental or moral attitude of the persons participating therein.
+- (a) No person or group of persons acting in concert may willfully engage in disruptive activity or disrupt a lawful assembly on the campus or property of any private or public school or institution of higher education or public vocational and technical school or institute. - (b) For the purposes of this section, disruptive activity means - (1) Obstructing or restraining the passage of persons in an exit, entrance, or hallway of any building without the authorization of the administration of the school; - (2) Seizing control of any building or portion of a building for the purpose of interfering with any administrative, educational, research, or other authorized activity; - (3) Preventing or attempting to prevent by force or violence or the threat of force or violence any lawful assembly authorized by the school administration. - (4) Disrupting by force or violence or the threat of force or - violence a lawful assembly in progress; or (5) Obstructing or restraining the passage of any person at an exit or entrance to said campus or property or preventing or attempting to prevent by force or violence or by threats thereof the ingress or egress of any person to or from said property or campus without the authorization of the administration of the school. - (c) For the purposes of this section, a lawful assembly is disrupted when any peson in attendance is rendered incapable of participating in the assembly due to the use of force or violence or due to a reasonable fear that force or violence is likely to occur. - A person who violates any provisions of this section is guilty of a misdemeanor and upon conviction is punishable by a fine not to exceed \$200 or by confinement in jail for not less than 10 days nor more than 6 months, or both - Any person who is convicted the third time of violating this section shall not thereafter be eligible to attend any school, college, or university receiving funds from the State of Texas for a period of two years from such third conviction.

+Nothing herein shall be construed to infringe upon any right of - free speech or expression guaranteed by the Constitutions of the United States or the State of Texas. - (5) Drinking of Alcoholic Beverages: Each college of the Dallas County Community College District specifically forbids the drinking of or possession of alcoholic beverages on its campus. - Drugs: Each college of the Dallas County Community College District specifically forbids the illegal ssion, use, sale or purchase of drugs, narcotics, or hallucinogens on or off campus.

+- (7) Gembling: State law expressly forbids-gambling of any kind on state property. - Hazing: Each college of the Dallas County College District, as a matter of principle and because it is a violation of state law, is opposed to and will endeavor to prevent hazing activities which involve any of the following factors singly or in conjunction:

+(a) Any actions which seriously imperit the physical - well-being of any student (all walks and all calisthenics are held to be actions which seriously imperil the physical well-being of students and are. therefore, accordingly specifically prohibited). - Activities which are by nature indecent, degrading, or morally offensive. - Activities which by their nature may reasonably be assumed to have a degrading effect upon the mental or moral attitude of the persons participating therein.